-Food is big business at Tilbury Container Services.
-TCS specialises in north/south deepsea trades, and in particular in frozen and refrigerated cargoes.
-It has benefited from the increasing trend to ship fresh produce in containers; Reefer boxes now make up 17-18% of overall volume although this can be over 20% at peak periods.
-Australian and New Zealand meat has been shipped into London for well over 100 years, and TCS remains the UK hub for refrigerated foodstuffs – including meat, butter, cheese and fruit.
+Food is big business on the Thames serving north/south deepsea trades, in particular in frozen and refrigerated cargoes.
+Australian and New Zealand meat has been shipped into London for well over 100 years, as consignments of refrigerated foodstuffs – including meat, butter, cheese and fruit.

 Tilbury Grain Terminal, meanwhile, is one of the largest grain facilities in the UK, handling wheat, barley, peas, beans and rapeseed exports, and wheat, maize and soya bean imports.
 It is accredited to handle wheat products by the Organic Food Federation and has drying and blending facilities and other processing options.

 Another important food facility is the Tate & Lyle Sugars Thames Refinery at Silvertown, one of the largest cane sugar refineries in the world.
 The refinery processes 160 tonnes of raw sugar an hour and its annual output is about 1 million tonnes.
 Raw sugar is imported from a variety of African, Caribbean and Pacific Least Developed Countries (LDC) and Most Favoured Nations (MFN) and from world market suppliers such as Brazil.
 The refined sugar is transported directly to domestic retail and industrial buyers or exported by ship to customers all over the world.